leonstel/leonstel.github.io/blogs/gmap5.md

 ```

 ### initializing

+How it all starts.

 ```
 // src/main.ts

+// Load mock data
 const apiMutants = require('./mutants.json');

-// other post
-loadGoogleMapScripts();
+// Load external google maps script into DOM loadGoogleMapScripts();

-// initializing the realtime simulation loop initializeRealtimePosition();
+// Initialze the realtime position simulation loop initializeRealtimePosition();

-// save api data to the store
-// professor x will be saved separatly because its
-// radius will be controlled through the store Store.set('professorX', {
+// Save professor X seperately in the store Store.set('professorX', {
     ...apiMutants.xmen.professorX,
     radius: 1500
 });

-Store.set('apiMutants', apiMutants);
+// Save the mocked api response obj in the store Store.set('apiMutants', apiMutants);

+// Create new custom map
 new XMenMap();
 ```

-Initialization after the map has been initialized.
-Add mutants to google map with their corresponding type.
-`firstTimeTrue` from other post
+Do some initial things with the map when the map when the map first initializes.

 ```
 // src/main.ts

-firstTimeTrue('mapInit').subscribe(() => {
-    googleMapsInstance.addMutants(apiMutants.alpha, MutantType.Alpha);
+// Listen in the store when the map has been initialized for the first time firstTimeTrue('mapInit').subscribe(() => {

+    // Add the mutants to the map with their corresponding types googleMapsInstance.addMutants(apiMutants.alpha, MutantType.Alpha);
     googleMapsInstance.addMutants(apiMutants.beta, MutantType.Beta);
     googleMapsInstance.addMutant(apiMutants.xmen.wolverine, MutantType.Wolverine);
     googleMapsInstance.addMutant(apiMutants.xmen.professorX, MutantType.ProfessorX);

+    // Professor X and the Wolverine are marked as recruited on startup they are
-    Store.set('recruited', [
+    // already on the X Men team Store.set('recruited', [
         apiMutants.xmen.professorX.id,
         apiMutants.xmen.wolverine.id